Jabberie/JJMB-Launcher/README.md

-# JMB-Agents
+# JMB-Launcher-Jabberie

-## Collection of JoeMultiboxer Agents by Jabberie
+## Edit of the Basic Launcher to allow individual config.wtf for each slot.